dino-/git-update-all/README.md

 ## Synopsis

-Perform a darcs pull in every subdir
+Perform a darcs pull in every subdir (Haskell)

 ## Description